alijnmerchant21/sdk-tutorials/hands-on-exercise/5-ibc-adv/12-ibc-mw-integrate.md

 ---
-title: "Integrating IBC Middleware Into a Chain"
+title: "Integrate IBC Middleware Into a Chain"
 order: 12
 description: Integrate IBC middleware with a base application
 tags: